the-real-i9/i9rfs-server/README.md

 [![Test i9rfs](https://github.com/the-real-i9/i9rfs-server/actions/workflows/test.yml/badge.svg)](https://github.com/the-real-i9/i9rfs-server/actions/workflows/test.yml)

-Build a Cloud Storage and Online File System Application, like Google Drive and One Drive
+Build a Cloud Storage and Online File System application like Google Drive and One Drive

 ## Intro

-i9lyfe-server is an API server for a Remote File System Application, built with entirely with WebSocket in Go.
-It supports major file system operations that can be used to implement Cloud Storage applications, such Google Drive and One Drive.
+i9rfs is an API server for a Remote File System application, built with entirely with WebSocket in Go.
+It supports major file system operations that can be used to implement Cloud Storage applications such as Google Drive and One Drive.

 ### Who is this project for?

-If you're a frontend developer looking to build an App similar to Google Drive or One Drive, not just to have it static, but to also make it function.
+If you're a frontend developer looking to build an app similar to Google Drive and One Drive, not just to have it static, but also to make it function.

 The API documentation provides a detailed usage guide.
-It doesn't follow the Open API specification, rather it follows Google's API documentation style sturcured in a simple markdown table, which I consider easier to work with.
+It doesn't follow the Open API specification, rather, it follows Google's API documentation style, well-sturcured in a markdown table&#x2014;which I consider easier to work with.

 ### Open to suggestions

-If you need a feature this API server does not currently support, feel free to suggest them, and it will be added as soon as possible.
+If you need a feature not currently supported, feel free to suggest them.
+It will be added as soon as possible.

 ## Technologies